smudge/decks/so-you-want-to-give-a-conference-talk.md

 ???

-- That's all I really have for you today, but I'll leave you with one last takeaway.
+- That's all I really have for you, but I'll leave you with one last takeaway.
 - It's actually The first thing that I wish I had been told,
 - right off the bat,
 - as soon as my talk was accepted,
 - and that is, that...

 ---
-class: middle
+class: center, middle

-## ❤️ It'll be okay! ❤️
+# ❤️ It'll be okay! ❤️

 ???

 - It'll be okay.

-- I didn't know if my talk would be any good, I hope it was, but I had this paralyzing fear that I was going to screw it up by giving a bad talk.
+- I didn't know if my talk would be any good, I hope it was, but I had this paralyzing fear that I was going to screw it up and give a bad talk.
 - I know that it's common, especially in software engineering, to have imposter syndrome.
 And this was, probably, a bit of that.
+- It was also, just, uncharted territory for me.
 - So if you're listening to this, and the mere thought of giving a talk makes you cringe with self-doubt, hear these words.

 - It's okay to just stand up there and talk about something.
-Most conference talks aren't amazing, and that's okay.
+Most conference talks aren't amazing, and that's totally fine.
 They're useful, and fun,
-- And they'll help you grow, just as much as they help others learn new things.
+- And they'll help you grow, just as much as they help others pick up new ideas.
 - The other speakers will be really supportive.
 The conference staff will be there to help.
 - If you decide to give this a shot, it'll be worth it.
 And, it'll be okay!
 Really.

 ---
+class: middle

 ## Thanks! 🎉🎉🎉